kelvins/awesome-dataops/README.md

 *Tools related to storing data in data lakes.*

+* [Delta Lake](https://github.com/delta-io/delta) - An open source project that enables building a Lakehouse architecture on top of data lakes.
 * [LakeFS](https://github.com/treeverse/lakeFS) - Open source tool that transforms your object storage into a Git-like repository.

 ## Data Workflow

 *Tools related to data workflow/pipeline.*

-* [Airflow](https://github.com/apache/airflow) - A platform to programmatically author, schedule, and monitor workflows.
+* [Apache Airflow](https://github.com/apache/airflow) - A platform to programmatically author, schedule, and monitor workflows.
 * [Azkaban](https://github.com/azkaban/azkaban) - Batch workflow job scheduler created at LinkedIn to run Hadoop jobs.
 * [Dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.
 * [Luigi](https://github.com/spotify/luigi) - Python module that helps you build complex pipelines of batch jobs.